dsrw/enu/docs/book/intro/tutorial.md

 # Tutorial

-When you laungh Enu for the first time, it will bring you through a simple tutorial.
+When you launch Enu for the first time, it will bring you through a simple tutorial.

 ![Tutorial Intro Screenshot](../assets/tutorial_1_screenshot_1.webp)